mascomen4/parallel_programming_open_source/README.md

-# Open Source Repo For Parralel Programming Course
+# Open Source Parralel Programming Course

 Hi!
 This a collaborative repository for solving Parallel Programming problems.